viet34tqc/notebook/nestjs.md

 The pattern that we using above with Service is called `Dependancy Injection`.
 Without DI, in the Controller class, we have to intiate the Service class first => code is cumbersome

-In NestJS, if we want to inject a service into another service, we need to use the decorator `@Injectable()` at the top of the service.
-All the injectable class must be added into `providers` array of that module.
+### How DI Works in NestJS

+When your application boots, Nest builds a module-based IoC container.
+Each `@Injectable()` provider is registered in with a token (by default, its class).
+Nest collects metadata from decorators `(@Injectable()`, `@Controller()`) and builds a graph of providers.
+When you call `NestFactory.create(AppModule)`, it resolves that graph and wires everything together.
+When a class declares a dependency in its constructor, Nest looks up that token and injects the matching instance.

-There are other ways to implement DI in NestJS
+There are 3 ways to implement DI in NestJS

 - using `useClass`.